-Writing is an intensely focused profession, involving long stretches spent alone with a computer.
-At other times I like to get out of the house and pursue interests in wildlife, Chinese martial arts and scuba diving.
+Writing is an isolated profession, involving long stretches alone with a computer.
+Whenever possible, it’s good to get out of the house and spend time on wildlife, Chinese martial arts and scuba diving.
 Preferably somewhere warm.